AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 where $Q_{stock}$ is the flow rate out of the stock tank, $C_{stock}$ is the concentration of the stock tank containing fluoride or PACl stock, $Q_{sys}$ is the flow rate through the system, and $C_{sys}$ is the concentration of the fluoride or PACl through the system.
 Calculations for the fluoride and PACl stock concentrations can be found [here](https://github.com/AguaClara/fluoride/blob/master/SummerFluorideCalculations.md).

+**Ian's Comments:** Can you merge the calculations document with this document so everything is in one place?
+Then you can explain the calculations line by line to aid with understanding.

 Table 1: Fluoride (F-) parameters.
 The desired fluoride system concentration was achieved by altering the fluoride pump speed.
 The fluoride stock concentration was kept constant at 2400 mg/L.
 | F- Stock Concentration (mg/L) | F- Pump Speed (rpm) | F- System Concentration (mg/L) |